 Over at the Kaiyukan Aquarium, gape at some 30,000 sea creatures – from Pacific dolphins, manta rays, penguins and jelly fish to giant whale sharks.
 One of the biggest public aquariums in the world, it’s noted for how it recreates the natural environment of the various species.

-It’s a real crowd pleaser – consistently rated one of the top things to do in Osaka.
+It’s a real crowd pleaser – also consistently rated one of the best things to do in Osaka.

 Universal Studios Japan: